Caregiver crisis: 3 steps to avert physician and nurse suicide

-Blog #1: 4 immediate interventions every leader should consider; Blog #2: Tackling workplace violence and compassion fatigue in healthcare; Blog #3: Creating a sense of belonging—the secret weapon for reducing first-year nursing turnover
+Blog #1: 4 immediate interventions every leader should consider; Blog #2: Tackling workplace violence and compassion fatigue in healthcare; Blog #3: How to reduce nurse turnover in first-year nurses

 One percent of anything doesn't sound like much, but in a 2020 Medscape survey of 12,000 physicians, it represents the alarming number of respondents who have attempted suicide: 120.
 An additional 13% have thought about it, and those who have carried it through do so at almost twice the rate of the general population.

 Though not studied nearly as often, the mental health of nurses requires equal focus, particularly when a female nurse is twice as likely to die by suicide as someone in the general female population, and 70% more likely than a female physician, according to the University of Michigan.

 While long thought of as an individual problem rather than a systemic one in the healthcare industry, untreated caregiver mental health has become an unavoidable emergency amid the pandemic.
 Clinicians, many of whom are comfortable treating a variety of physical and/or mental health conditions for their patients, may be far less willing to acknowledge or get care for their own mental health.
 Clinicians may try to cope on their own or leave their jobs instead of seeking the support and mental health resources they need.
 Those who stay are under even greater strain, unable to decompress or balance their professional and home lives.
 Organizations need to lead the way to a healthier workforce by changing the narrative around mental illness, both through open communication and comprehensive action.

 Normalize the discussion and treatment of mental health